nicolasleigh/NoteBooks/JavaScript/notes.md

 | ------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |
 | These variables do not exist in a program and are not declared                              | These variables declared in the program but have not assigned any value                |
 | If you try to read the value of an undeclared variable, then a runtime error is encountered | If you try to read the value of an undefined variable, an undefined value is returned. |

+### Event flow

+`Event flow` is the order in which events are received by the various elements in a web page.
+There are three phases of event flow:

+- **Capturing phase**: The event is captured by the outermost element and propagated to the inner elements.

+- **Target phase**: The event reaches the target element.

+- **Bubbling phase**: The event bubbles up from the target element to the outermost element.